Phlox is a genus of about 70 species of annuals and perennials in the family Polemoniaceae, mostly native to North America.

 Phlox can be found in different sizes, from dwarf species only around 10 cm (4 inches) in height to some reaching 120 cm (4 ft) tall.

-Phlox prefers moist, but well drained soil, with a pH level between 5.0 and 6.5.
+This plant prefers moist, but well drained soil, with a pH level between 5.0 and 6.5.